chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [PipeFill: Using GPUs During Bubbles in Pipeline-parallel LLM Training](https://mlsys.org/virtual/2025/poster/3004): fill the bubbles with other GPU workload
 - [ ] ⭐ [gLLM: Global Balanced Pipeline Parallelism System for Distributed LLM Serving with Token Throttling](https://arxiv.org/abs/2504.14775): fine-grained scheduling policy that independently regulates the quantities of prefill and decode tokens, to balance the pipelien stage in PP
 - [ ] [Medha: Efficiently Serving Multi-Million Context Length LLM Inference Requests Without Approximations](https://arxiv.org/abs/2409.17264): Sequence Pipeline Parallelism (SPP) to reduce time-to-first-token by pipelining prefill chunks, and KV-Cache Parallelism (KVP) to lower time-peroutput-token by distributing decoding across servers
+- [ ] [WLB-LLM: workload-balanced 4D parallelism for large language model training](https://dl.acm.org/doi/10.5555/3767901.3767944): solve the workload imbalance issue at the pipeline parallelism and context parallelism levels, accepted by OSDI'25
+- [ ] [Mercury: Unlocking Multi-GPU Operator Optimization for LLMs via Remote Memory Scheduling](https://dl.acm.org/doi/10.1145/3731569.3764798): utilize an abstraction that treats remote GPU memory as an explicitly managed extension of the memory hierarchy, expanding the available storage and communication resources beyond local HBM, accepted by SOSP'25

 #### Communication Overlap